Lion trade

 What are lion parts used for?

-Lions are being targeted as a suitable substitute for tiger parts.
-Humans have poached tigers to the brink of extinction for tiger parts and derivatives for traditional Chinese medicines.
+Humans have poached tigers to the brink of extinction for their parts and derivatives for traditional Chinese medicines, and lions are now taking their place.
 Bones are also used in jewellery and other trinkets.

 Do breeding farms reduce incentives to poaching wild lions?